 – A magical hike down the mesa, into the canyon and back up onto the facing mesa for views back onto Arcosanti

-– The whipping winds that made there way up the canyon and through the olive trees and Vault to grace all of us with a natural healing as we lie in the shade on the green grass under olive trees
+– The whipping winds that made their way up the canyon and through the open-air Vault to grace all of us with a natural healing as we lie in the shade on the green grass under olive trees

-– The effort of the members of the Phoenix Astronomical Society who set up ten telescopes on the roof of the main amphitheater so that we got to see Jupiter up close!
+– The effort of the members of the Phoenix Astronomical Society who set up ten telescopes on the roof of the main amphitheater so that we were able to see Jupiter up close!

-– The ice cold swimming pool and DJ sets so that we could water dance and splash when the heat was high
+– The DJ setup next to the ice cold swimming pool so that we could water dance and splash when the heat was high

 – Paolo Soleri’s incredible vision and masterpiece of a city that provided the perfect playground for exploring and hiding and climbing around back like when we were kids